tashikomaaa/corvusblog/content/posts/First post.md

 I shurely switch time to time from english to french...

-I'm french so sorry for my bad english...
+I'm french so sorry for my bad english, but i don't want to use some automatic traduction.
+So you are gonna have some "franglish" for the rest of the blog.